elysiajs/documentation/docs/essential/schema.md

     .listen(3000)
 ```

+This code ensures that the query must have **name** with a string value for every handler after it.
 The response should be listed as follows:

 | Path          | Response |
 | ------------- | -------- |